jaybraunjr/jaybraunjr.github.io/README.md

 ">
   🔗 View code on GitHub
 </a>
+#### The manuscript:
 <iframe src="drude.pdf" width="100%" height="600px"></iframe>

 ### Colaborative paper with experimentalists
+This prjoject allowed us to use data obtained from our experimental collaborators, and create useful simulations for them.
 <iframe src="tld1.pdf" width="100%" height="600px"></iframe>

 ### Other papers